mever-team/FairBench/docs/documentation/dimensions.md

     race=fb.categories@ race
 )
 ```

-!!! info
-    Any Python iterable can be analyzed into categories.
-    This includes lists, pandas dataframe
-    columns, categorical tensors, and numpy arrays.

 Use the `fuzzy@` operator to unpack numeric iterables into two
 fuzzy sensitive attributes; the first of those contains a